Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 Our company will implement all the principles of the Corporate Governance Code.

-In addition to disclosing each principle of the Corporate Governance Code in accordance with the statutory requirements, our Company's response policies and implementation details for all 83 principles of the Basic Principles, Principles and Supplementary Principles are listed in “NIPPON EXPRESS Policy and Implementations of JPX’s Corporate Governance Code".
-These are available on our company’s website for “Corporate Governance.”
+In addition to disclosing each principle of the Corporate Governance Code in accordance with the statutory requirements, our Company's response policies and implementation details for all 83 principles of the Basic Principles, Principles and Supplementary Principles are listed in “NX Policy and Implementations of JPX’s Corporate Governance Code".
+These are available at the end of this document and on our company's website for “Corporate Governance.”

 (Japanese website)